ALee888/ALee888/README.md

 ### Hi there 👋

-I am a senior CS student at Gonzaga University looking for a summer job or internship.
+I am a Back End software engineer with a BS in CS from Gonzaga University currently looking for a job!
 - 🔭 I’m currently working on a game dice collecting managment service

 <!--